Palm Theatre, San Luis Obispo: Present day

 The Palm Theatre specializes in showing independent, foreign, and arthouse films, but often shows low-budget mainstream films, such as 2007's Juno, which became the Palm Theatre's most successful showing, and was brought back to the theater for extended run.
 The theater's selections are chosen by Dee, who prefers films that are “below radar,” and seeks cinematic advice from the theater's patrons.
 The Palm Theatre has also been made available for Cal Poly film classes, as the university does not have the facilities for screening 35 mm prints.

 Over the past few years, independent theaters across the nation have struggled, and have accused larger theater chains of lobbying Hollywood studios to blackball independent theaters by withholding popular films upon their initial release.
 Many of the more mainstream films shown at the Palm Theatre are presented during the “second run,” or after they have been pulled from larger theaters.
 In recent years, showing movies during their second run has become difficult due to the choice of many Hollywood studios to shorten the time between a film's first run and its DVD release in an effort to increase their profits and combat piracy.
-Dee however, continues to bank on the idea that there is no substitute for watching movies with a crowd, and believes that the Palm Theatre will continue to have a market.

 Dee was the subject of an article in the Los Angeles Times entitled, "Art of Survival at the Art House."
 The article reported on the decline of independent film distribution networks relying on the waning influence of the Sundance Film Festival: "Sundance is at one end of the indie food chain: the Palm is at the other."

 Despite the Palm's location in the popular downtown San Luis Obispo shopping area, and the presence of two colleges in the city, student patrons do not provide for a substantial amount of the theater's revenues.
 Due to the theater's choice to often show more esoteric films, the Palm Theatre has continually had a difficult time attracting the college community.
-This is likely due to the Palm's close proximity to both the Fremont Theater and Downtown Cinemas, both of which show more mainstream movies and Hollywood blockbusters.
-Rather, it is the senior citizen population of San Luis Obispo and the surrounding communities in the area that frequently fill the seats on Saturday and Sunday afternoons.
+It is the senior citizen population of San Luis Obispo and the surrounding communities in the area that frequently fill the seats on Saturday and Sunday afternoons.